GeorgeTsagk/LN-bulletinboard-server/README.md

 To consume such services over the network you can use the [Bulletin Board Client](https://github.com/GeorgeTsagk/LN-bulletinboard-client).

-It is using the [c13n API](https://docs.c13n.io/projects/api/en/latest/).
+Both the server and the client use the [c13n API](https://docs.c13n.io/projects/api/en/latest/) to communicate over the Lightning Network.

 ## How to use